iAbrar/catalog/README.md

 # RECIPE
-It is a part of Udacity FSND
+It is a part of Udacity FSND the catalog project
 > You will develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
+It is a web application for recipes and allow you to create your own recipes and share them with other in the app.

 ## Project Screen Shot(s)